 Downtown Prescott has many historic places - besides the Victorian and other historic homes.
 For instance, there is Whiskey Row.
 Sandy and I had to have lunch in a place that has been continuously operating since 1877.
 The place is named "The Palace" and is a hotel, saloon and restaurant.
 The food was just so-so, but what can I say?
 Just sitting in a place that has been around that long, thinking about who has been there, the lives that have passed through the place is fascinating to Sandy and I. We sit there and wonder how many of them knew the Lord, how many didn't.
 How many lived to a ripe old age?
 How many are in boot hill, not too far from town?
 We all end up there sooner or later.
 I'm not sure that it matters whether we end up there early or late.
 But I am sure that what happens between us and the God of Abraham in between is of utmost importance.
 Okay, down off the pulpit now.
 Here's a picture of the outside of The Palace.

-On Sunday, we headed off to church, attending at Liberty Baptist Church on Williamson Valley Road in Prescott - actually, kind of in the boonies outside of Prescott.
+It burned to the ground on July 14th 1900 and was rebuilt into the edifice that you see above.
+There was a very ornate bar in the saloon, which was carried across Montezuma street (Whiskey Row) to the park in front of the courthouse.
+This very expensive bar was the only thing of value salvaged after the fire.
+When the place was rebuilt, the bar was reinstalled.
+Here are some folks sitting at that bar: On Sunday, we headed off to church, attending at Liberty Baptist Church on Williamson Valley Road in Prescott - actually, kind of in the boonies outside of Prescott.
 We heard a great message from Hebrews 11 about God's power in our lives.
 Something very thought provoking from the pastor: Abraham was asked to go and he went.
 He didn't ask WHY?
 We need to be obedient without asking why?
 Great thought.
 Although we do not remember the names of the folks, we will long remember their hospitality and how they made us feel so welcome.
 Here's their website www.libertybaptistaz.com/index.htm

 Okay, so that's a thumbnail sketch of our trip to Prescott.
 Ooh, ooh . . .
 I forgot Thumbnail Butte!!
 But alas, my time has run out and I need to finish this blog up and post it so you'll need to look it up on the net.
 Prescott really is a very worthwhile place to visit.
 We hope to see you there sometime!!